wfercanas/Basic-Golang/README.md

 ## Project Description

 This project contains basic exercises to learn and practice the core concepts and syntax of Go.
-Within each folder you can find a Go file where you can a specific concept applied.
+Within each folder you can find a Go file where you can review a specific concept applied.

 ## Concepts